jhinds/config/README.md

 # config

-This is where I am keeping my configss so they are all in once place.
+This is where I am keeping my configs so they are all in once place.

+To boostrap

+`$ ./bootstrap`